Reviews You Can Rely On

 Allowing the sleeping bags to catch some air and sunny rays after a rainy night on the Manaslu Circuit.

-Stuff Sacks: Two of the bags we reviewed come with a waterproof stuff sack, the Zpacks Classic and the Exped Hyperquilt.
-This isn't that common, though.
-We highly recommend purchasing an after-market waterproof stuff sack for your bag.
-Also, many backpackers will line their entire pack with a waterproof liner and therefore can use a regular compression sack for their bag.
-A heavy-duty garbage bag, or better yet, trash compactor bag, works great.
-If you're going be out for weeks or months, consider purchasing a durable and waterproof Cuben fiber pack liner.
-ZPacks makes excellent pack liners as well as stuff sacks.
-Find the complete selection here.
+Stuff Sacks: We highly recommend purchasing an aftermarket waterproof stuff sack for your bag.
+Additionally, many backpackers will line their entire pack with a waterproof liner, allowing them to use a regular compression sack for their bag.
+A heavy-duty garbage bag, or better yet, a trash compactor bag, works great.
+If you'll be out for weeks or months, consider purchasing a durable and waterproof Cuben fiber pack liner.

-For sizing of compression or waterproof stuff sacks, there are a couple of tips to help you find the right size.
-The best option is to take your bag into a store and actually try different sizes out (most retail stores let you do this).
-Another option, especially if the company you're buying your bag from also sells compression sacks, is to look at the sizing tag inside the regular stuff sack the bag comes with; many companies sell correspondingly sized compression sacks separately.
-Lastly, the “tech specs” section of sleeping bag websites will list the packed size of their bag, which can help you find the right compression or dry sack for your bag.
-If all else fails, we've had success calling or emailing the manufacturer to as for their recommended size.
+For sizing compression or waterproof stuff sacks, there are a couple of tips to help you find the right size.
+The best option is to take your bag into a store and try on different sizes (most retail stores allow this).
+Another option, especially if the company you're buying your bag from also sells compression sacks, is to check the sizing tag inside the regular stuff sack that comes with the bag; many companies sell corresponding-sized compression sacks separately.
+Lastly, the “tech specs” section of sleeping bag websites typically lists the packed size of their bags, which can help you find the right compression or dry sack for your bag.
+If all else fails, we've had success calling or emailing the manufacturer to ask for their recommended size.

-Lastly, if you're between stuff sack or compression sack, we vote compression!
+Lastly, if you're between a stuff sack or a compression sack, we vote compression!
 They save pack space, which is (objectively?) a very good thing.

-The cuben fiber roll-top waterproof stuff sack that came included with the 20 Degree was a real hit, and was, without a doubt, the best stuff sack we used during this review.
-Zpacks also sells these sacks on their own, and we would recommend one for all sleeping bags.
+The cuben fiber roll-top waterproof stuff sack of this sleeping bag that came included was a real hit, and was one of the best stuff sack we used during this review.

 Your Ultralight Sleeping Bag as Part of a System

-When building your kit for ultralight backpacking, your focus will be on selecting complementary products and systems that lead to an overall light Base Weight.
-You can read about the fine details of systems and base weight over here in our ultralight tent article.
+When building your kit for ultralight backpacking, your focus will be on selecting complementary products and systems that lead to an overall light base weight.

 ultralight sleeping bag - we were surprised at how comfortable we were able to stay on this...

-We were surprised at how comfortable we were able to stay on this warm, and luckily windless, night in the Dark Canyon in our Superlight 15.
+We were surprised at how comfortable we were able to stay on this warm, and luckily windless, night in the Dark Canyon.
 This whole setup shown here weighs under three pounds, ensuring that the hike out was a real breeze.

 Your “Big Four” items when building your kit include a sleeping bag and sleeping pad, along with your backpack and shelter.
 These are usually the heaviest four items a three-season backpacker carries, and the most important for nighttime weather protection, warmth, and safety.